Anderson duality of topological modular forms and its differential-geometric manifestations: Two proofs of Theorem

 is an equivalence.
-As we will see, this equivalence describes a type of the Anderson self-duality of the spectrum $\TMF$.
-Originally the Anderson self-duality of topological modular forms was formulated and proved in terms of $\Tmf$ in the form $\Tmf \simeq \Sigma^{-21} I_\bZ \Tmf$ by \cite{Sto1,Sto2}.
+Originally the Anderson duality of topological modular forms was formulated and proved as the Anderson self-duality of $\Tmf$ in the form $\Tmf \simeq \Sigma^{-21} I_\bZ \Tmf$ by \cite{Sto1,Sto2}.
 This was expressed in terms of $\tmf$ in \cite[Chapter 10 and 13]{BrunerRognes}.
-We recall the necessary results, based on \cite{BrunerRognes}, and reformulate the self-duality in terms of $\TMF$.
-This will lead us to \eqref{eq_main_thm_x}.
+We recall the necessary results, based on \cite{BrunerRognes}, and reformulate the Anderson duality in terms of $\TMF$.
+This will lead us to \eqref{eq_main_thm_x}. \fi

 First we introduce notations.
 We always use tensor product over $\Z$ so that we use the notation $\otimes := \otimes_{\Z}$.
 For an $E_\infty$ ring spectrum $R$, an element $x \in \pi_d(R)$ and an $R$-module spectrum $M$, we define the $R$-module spectrum $M[x^{-1}]$ by